seandenigris/XML-Parser/repository/XML-Parser.package/XMLElementNester.class/README.md

-The class keeps track of elements as they are started and ended and ensures that they nest properly.
+The class keeps track of elements as they start and end and ensures that they nest properly.